worldamazing/plan/docs/overview.md

 - **A Global Commitment to Cooperation**: By creating a system of voluntary contributions driven by shared purpose and accountability, the GI fosters a global commitment to cooperation and shared prosperity.
 Individuals with greater financial resources are encouraged and incentivized to contribute more, reflecting a collective responsibility to create a better future for all, while providing those who contribute larger amounts greater value in the GI market than external markets.
 Goods and services within the GI will be higher quality and lower priced than existing economies.

-For a deeper dive into funding, visit the [GI Funding](https://github.com/whomanatee/plan/blob/main/docs/funding.md) document.
+For a deeper dive into funding, visit the [World Amazing Funding](https://github.com/worldamazing/plan/blob/main/docs/funding.md) document.

 ### Step Three: Implementation Phases
 The implementation of the Global Institution will be carried out in distinct phases to ensure efficiency, adaptability, and sustainability.
 Early members will play a crucial role in setting up and maintaining the infrastructure required for self-sustaining communities, embodying the principles of the GI.